loxosceles/ai-portfolio/docs/guides/deployment.md

 This guide provides step-by-step instructions for deploying the AI Portfolio application.

+> **Note**: This guide uses pnpm scripts with double dash parameter passing.
+For example, `pnpm export-ssm-params:dev -- --target=frontend` passes the `--target=frontend` parameter to the underlying CLI tool.
+See the [Commands Reference](../reference/commands.md#double-dash-parameter-passing) for details.

 ## Quick Start

 **For most deployments, use the main deploy command:**